kaku2015/PrivacySafeDocs/Device Owner (Non ROOT) Setup.md

 - A: This is caused by a bug in the latest version (more than 341) of the EMUI system.
 The solution to this problem is to hide the missing app and then unhide it.
 You can also restore after uninstalling the app and restarting your phone.

 - **Q: There is "Device is managed by your organization" on my notification center after setting up.
 Why?**
-- A: That is how PrivacySafe works.
+- A: That is how Sgallery works.

-- **Q: How to uninstall PrivacySafe?**
+- **Q: How to uninstall Sgallery?**
-- A: Just select "Uninstall" in the settings of PrivacySafe.
+- A: Just select "Uninstall" in the settings of Sgallery.